plastic-bottleneck/Plus-Linux/README.md

 qemu-system-i386 -fda PlusLinux.img -m 512 -enable-kvm
 ```

-**It's important to be in the same directory as the .img file to be able to boot.**
+**It's important to be in the same directory as the .img file to be able to boot.
+By enableing kvm can show some errors because I didnt put a good tty log daemon in yet.**

 # Getting Qemu